zhangli-abcd/BGP-Path-Scheduling/draft-zzd-idr-sr-policy-schedulingl.md

 P (Period type): one-bit flag to indicate the description type of a period. if P=1, then the period is described by a start time filed and an end time field; If P =0, then the period is described by a start time field and a duration time field.

-R (Recurrence bound type): one-bit flag to indicate the how to determine whether the recurrence is end. if R=1, then the end of recurrence is determined by a detail timepoint; If R = 0, then the end of the recurrence is determined by the number of occurrences.
+R (Recurrence bound type): one-bit flag to indicate the how to determine whether the recurrence is end. if R=1, then the end of recurrence is determined by a specific timepoint; If R = 0, then the end of the recurrence is determined by the number of occurrences.

 Start Time: 64-bit value, the number of seconds since the epoch, it indicates when the candidate path (segment list) and its associated attributes start to take effect.

 End Time (Duration): 64-bit value, if the flag P=1, then it is the number of seconds since the epoch, it indicates when the candidate path (segment list) and its associated attributes becomes ineffective.
 If the flag P=0, then it is the number of seconds since the Start Time, it indicates how long the candidate path (segment list) and its associated attributes are effective.

 Recurrence Count/Bound(optional): 64-bit value, this field SHOULD be included when the flag P is set to 1.
 When the flag R=0, then this field indicates the max number of occurrences.
 For example, if it is set to 2, then the schedule will repeat twice with the specified Frequency and Interval.
-When the flag R=1, then tis field indicates the bounded timepoint of recurrence, it is descripted by the number of seconds since the epoch.
+When the flag R=1, then its field indicates the bounded timepoint of recurrence, it is descripted by the number of seconds since the epoch.

 Frequency(optional): 32-bit value, this field should be included when the flag S is set to 1.
 It is the numbers of seconds since the Start Time of an instance to the Start Time of next instance.
 This field indicates the recurrence frequency for all the instance of this schedule.